timonjagi/doghouse-web/.clinerules/cline_rules.md

   - Include both DO and DON'T examples
   - Reference actual code over theoretical examples
   - Use consistent formatting across rules

+**Project Rules**
+ - Always use Chakra UI (v2) for component markup, never v3.
+ - Always keep the design minimal but good looking
+ - Use Context7 MCP Tool to always gather latest documentation / knowledge about a library
+ - Use Firecrawl MCP Tool to search / scrape web pages whenever necessary
+ - Leverage the context7 API tool as your main discovery engine for UI primitives, tokens, and unknown packages.
+Cross-reference the context when you need more advanced usage access tutorials.
+If needed.